JEWELRY

 ABOUT

-It is hard to identify when it does not show its typical turquoise blue color or translucent green.
-In the presence of cobalt, the smithsonite can be pink and when in presence of cadmium, it is yellow.
+Smithsonite is often difficult to identify when it does not exhibit its characteristic blue turquoise or translucent green color.
+In the presence of cobalt, it can take on a pink hue, while in the presence of cadmium, it can display a yellow color.

-It has been known since the antiquity in Europe but was called calamine (this name gathers several stones composed of zinc minerals).
+Smithsonite has been known since antiquity in Europe under the name calamine, which encompasses several stones composed of zinc minerals.

 Mines: England, Belgium, Canada, France, Namibia, Spain, Mexico, Madagascar, Greece, the USA and Italy.